Visiting Folkestone & Hythe District

 • A reminder that anti-social alcohol consumption, along with other behaviours, is prohibited under the PSPOs across the district.

-• If you or your family are enjoying one of the various play areas in the district, please use the equipment for a reasonable timeat busy periods.
+• If you or your family are enjoying one of the various play areas in the district, please use the equipment for a reasonable time at busy periods.

 Hidden gems